MY ULTRALIGHT FOILKITE

 The ribs in the Falcon must take up a majority of the loads in the kite.
 That is why they are made from hard-finish cloth.
 This cloth can take significantly higher loads, but has the disadvantage that it is much heavier than the Paratex D10 for the upper and lower sail.
 In order to still get a very light kite the ribs are provided with elliptical crossports (holes) to save weight.
 These crossports are arranged in such a way that the static in the kite is not reduced.
 In order to save further weight all ribs of the Falcon where bridle lines attack are made of 32 gr. cloth and all ribs without bridle points are only made of 27 gr. cloth.
 A higher effort for production, but a very good means of obtaining a really ultra-light kite.

 The common technique of sewing webbings on the ribs to anchor the attachment points for the bridle lines in the kite is no longer up-to-date in our opinion.
 We have therefore used an optimized construction in the Falcon.
 A thin, uncovered line is sewn onto a semicircular, hard-finish cloth and sewn to the rib.
 To provide additional stability another self-adhesive, lighter cloth is positioned between the rib and the hard-finish cloth and transfers the loads to the rib over a large area.
 This construction is much lighter than the previous one.
+Our load tests in the laboratory have shown a maximum pull-out force of around 20-30 kg per attachment point.
+Forces above this represent a point overload.
 At the A-lines the angle is not 90 ° to the lower sail, but along the loads that occur in order to prevent tearing out.

 In order to be able to deflate the Falcon as quickly as possible after kiting we opted for a waterproof zipper in the rear area on the upper sail.
 The amount of air that can escape when the kite is open is very large and enables the kite to be packed quickly.
 The zipper is a high quality product from YKK.
 An internal sealing lip made of the same material as the upper and lower sail protects the kite when the zipper is closed.